[Our] core values, beliefs, and ministry concepts.

 Our culture is all about living together in a genuine community of people who love Jesus and each other.
 We aim to create this community through our three core values: love, service and laughter.

-A multicultural church community where everyone from child to senior loves Jesus contagiously and courageously.
+A diverse church community where everyone from child to senior loves Jesus contagiously and courageously.

 A family of imperfect believers launching into our community with purpose.
 We're not talking feel good, pat yourself on the back giving.
 We're talking about coming alongside our community, meeting needs, listening and loving.